pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 **Passed: 42/45**

 # Final fixes
-Two of last three tests are failing because service provider should be able to return itself when `IServiceProvider` type is requested so changing first `if` in `GetService` method fixes them:
+Two of the last three tests are failing because service provider should be able to return itself when `IServiceProvider` type is requested so fixing first `if` in `GetService` makes them pass:

 ``` csharp
 if (serviceType == typeof(IServiceProvider) ||